Devonshire Street Congregational Church War Memorial

-This memorial is considered lost by the Imperial War Museum.
-However, they only know what they have been told which probably originated here.
-We think this memorial is one of those stored with Cliffe Castle Museum and looks like the one below.
-Currently it is listed as ‘unknown’ with the museum:
+This memorial is considered ‘lost’ by the Imperial War Museum.
+However, they only know what they have been told from information which probably originated here in Keighley.
+We think this memorial is one of those stored with Cliffe Castle Museum and it is the one pictured here, which was photographed by our Project Director Ian Walkden in 2010.

 IN MEMORIAM